 Quality food is expensive.
 Eating healthy to lose weight with a limited budget is one of the most common issues among most of us.

 Working hard to afford a better lifestyle (better nutrition) limits the time you must allocate for a proper exercise schedule.
 It’s a paradox.

 You may have attempted to lose weight many times.
 Every time you find a program, you eventually end up losing interest.

 The main reason for this discouragement is either budget or busy schedule (or both).
 Perhaps you have attempted crash dieting and brutal exercise programs.

-Did you know that there are proven methods you can start following literally at this moment if you want to lose weight on a budget and busy schedule?
+Did you know that there are proven methods you can start following now if you want to lose weight on a budget and busy schedule?

 How to Lose Weight on a Budget and Busy Schedule

 1. Throw away the yolk

 Eating only the egg whites and throwing away the egg yolk is a great way to drop a few pounds.

 The yolk is nutritious but is high in fat and cholesterol, which you should not include in your diet.
 Eggs are a great source of protein, especially whites.